Sign in

 Staff reference period

-Report all staff employed or engaged during the staff reference period (the 5 school days leading up to, and including Census Day).
+Report all staff employed or engaged during the staff reference period (the 5 school days leading up to and including census day).

-• with an FTE greater than 0.1
+• staff with an FTE greater than 0.1

-• who are employed under government-sponsored employment schemes.
+• staff employed under government-sponsored employment schemes.

-Emergency and casual relief staff (teaching or non-teaching) are not included in the Census unless they are employed in the position of a staff member who is absent for 4 continuous weeks or longer.
+Emergency and casual relief staff (teaching or non-teaching) are not included in the census unless they are employed in the position of a staff member who is absent for 4 continuous weeks or longer.

 Ineligible staff: